The Luxury Report:

-Dr. Martina Olbertova is a leading expert on brand meaning and cultural relevance around the globe.
-She is the Founder & CEO of Meaning.Global, a global strategic brand and cultural intelligence consultancy powered by meaning.
-As a writer, speaker, strategist and cultural consultant, she educates brand and business leaders on how to be culturally savvy and capitalise on culture change to restore integrity, relevance, value and brand growth.
+Dr Martina Olbertova is the world's leading expert on creating meaning and cultural relevance in business.
+She is the Founder & CEO of Meaning.Global, a global strategy and cultural intelligence consultancy helping brands come back to essence and restore meaning: the core value in business.
+As a writer, speaker, strategist and cultural consultant, she educates brand and business leaders on how to be culturally savvy and capitalise on culture change, rather than being affected by it to create new value, relevance and growth.

 The Luxury Report has been featured in:

-Download a new brochure with talk descriptions below.
+Download our new brochure with talks available below.

 Hello and Welcome to

 The world of luxury is changing beyond recognition and it’s harder for brands to remain relevant today.
 This is twice as true for the luxury brands whose very existence is tied to their cultural and symbolic value.
 When brands are at odds with Culture, they can lose their value even if their legacy stays strong.
 This affects the luxury and premium sector far more than any other category simply because they have a lot more to lose.
 Meaning decides whether the brand thrives, plummets or faces unforeseen challenges.